nemo0622/pokeemerald-expansion/Seaglass README.md

     - Credit to Saffron City TV (on YouTube) for her Hoenn Review videos!
 They inspired a lot of changes, most strongly the diving minigame idea!
     - ShantyTown and Mudskip for the Pinball minigame!
     - DexNav feature branch by ghoulslash
+    - Type Icons in battle from psf and RavePossum